 color

 By this point in the book, you’ve seen many layout objects, so I’m glossing over these changes.
-The point is that new layout objects are one standard way to extend the browser.
+The point is that new layout objects are one common way to extend the browser.

 We now need to create some InputLayout